Matt Lockwood: Leyton Orient

 After completing his contract with Bristol Rovers, Lockwood moved on a free transfer to Leyton Orient, where he became an integral part of the first team.
 He was named in the PFA Team of the Year for both the 1999–00 and 2000–01 seasons.
 His performances attracted the attention of several Premier League clubs, but Leyton Orient did not accept any offers for him.

 Later, when Lockwood attracted the attention of Championship clubs, including Millwall, West Bromwich Albion, and Crystal Palace, Leyton Orient offered him an improved two-year deal, which he signed at the end of the season.

 In 2006, Lockwood was ranked the 47th best player outside the Premier League in a study by FourFourTwo magazine.
 The study named him the best left-back and the fourth-best player in League Two.

+Lockwood was named Orient's Player of the Season for both the 2005–06 and 2006–07 seasons.

 Lockwood was Leyton Orient's second-highest goal-scorer in the 2006–07 season, including an 11-minute hat-trick in a game against Gillingham.
 He scored 11 goals from left-back that season and was named in the PFA League One Team of the Year for 2006–07.